rccoleman/lamarzocco/README.md

 Unfortunately, two very long and hard-to-access pieces of information (client_id and client_secret) are required to retrieve the initial token and encryption key for the local API.
 I wrote a Python script to use with `mitmproxy` to get this information and you can find instructions [here](https://github.com/rccoleman/lmdirect/blob/master/Credentials.md).

+This integration currently only supports a single espresso machine.
+It's possible to support multiple machines, but I only have one and I suspect that'll be the case for most folks.
+If anyone has a fleet of espresso machines and is willing to provide data and feedback, I'm happy to entertain adding support for more than one machine.

 ## Installation

 ### HACS